1. Home

 FAQ

-Can customers add multiple images to 1 product image?
+Can customers add multiple images or text to 1 product image?

 Yes - you can add as many printable areas to a product image as you like.
 For example, an image of the front of a t-shirt might have both the front and sleeves visible.
 In this case, you could add one printable area to the front of the t-shirt, and 2 additional printable areas to the sleeves.

 When customers upload 3 images, the preview window will contain all 3.
-The customer can then drag them to the appropriate printable area as needed.
+The same happens if they enter text in more than one text or paragraph input field.
+The customer can then drag each one to the appropriate printable area as needed.

-Can I provide multiple file previews for the same product (e.g. a t-shirt front and back)?
+Can I provide multiple previews for the same product (e.g. a t-shirt front and back)?

 Yes, you can do this as follows.
-The following instructions use the example of how to do this for a t-shirt where you can upload images to the front and back and preview them separately:
+The following instructions use the example of how to do this for a t-shirt where you can add text/images to the front and back and preview them separately:

-1. Add 2 file upload fields to the same options group - one for the t-shirt front, and one for the back.
+1. Add 2 file upload, text or paragraph fields to the same options group - one for the t-shirt front, and one for the back.

 2. Make sure that the product image gallery contains images of the front and back of the t-shirt.

 3. Set printable areas for both the front and back of the t-shirt.
-For each one, select the appropriate file upload option to link the correct fields with the correct images.
+For each one, select the appropriate file upload option to link the correct fields with the correct customer input.

 Tip: To keep your product page looking clean and tidy, you can use conditional logic to hide the t-shirt back fields when the page first loads.
 For example, you could either add a checkbox saying "Customize the back of the t-shirt" which customers can tick to reveal the back options.